AndersDeath/diary2/000-current.md

 8. I found an interesting youtube channel which helps with with writing skills.
 I will use it.

 At the same time I feel that I am tiered of all this situation and want to go back home.
 It's so sad that I cannot do it.
 I wish all the worst to Putin.
 This fucking murderer and maniac shooted my life and ruined thousand of others ones.
 So, I still cannot stop think about it.
 I know that I will not forgive Putin and others fuckin morons that are near him.

+# 08 November - Tuesday - Gündoğan - 40 day of immigration